kthpanor/vlxman/_sources/docs/opt_act.md

 \rangle\rangle_\omega^\gamma
 $$

 The mixed electric–magnetic dipole tensor, $G$, is evaluated in the velocity gauge as given in the final expression.
-Furthermore, it is complex and calculated with a damping term, $\gamma$, associated with the inverse finite lifetime of the excited states.
+Furthermore, it is complex and calculated with a damping term, $\hbar \gamma$, associated with the inverse finite lifetime of the excited states.
 The default program setting for this parameter is 0.124 eV (or 0.004556 a.u.).

 The resulting values for $\Delta \epsilon(\omega)$ are converted  from atomic units to units of $\mathrm{L} \, \mathrm{mol}^{-1} \mathrm{cm}^{-1}$ by multiplying with a factor of $a_0^2/10^5$.